Skip to main content

 • Allow multiple setting.

 For Fill Template, choose the template and output location.
 Use Run output only (no workspace) while testing.
 Use Save to workspace only when the destination is clear.
+For Surface, choose the target Surface, the part to update, and whether the task should replace, merge, or append data.
+Define the structured output the Surface expects.
+See Refresh a Surface with an Orchestration.

 Do not make a task produce a final conclusion unless the input sources support it and the workflow includes a human review point where needed.